monkeyman192/HGPAKtool/README.md

 # HGPAK tool

-This code is designed to read .pak files for the game No Man's Sky on Mac and Nintendo Switch.
+This code is designed to read .pak files for the game No Man's Sky on all platforms.
-For reading .pak files on PC/PS4/PS5 there are a number of other tools

-**NOTE:** This code is a heavy WIP.
-It is missing many features and is mostly just meant to be used to help others write code in a more convenient for end-users language.
-To that end the code contained within is freely available for modification/conversion to any other language you wish to translate it to.

-This code was originally written to handle pak files compressed with the oodle compression algorithm.
-It turns out that on mac this isn't used even though the HGPAK format header looks the same.
-Until it's confirmed that the compression on switch is different I'll leave the Oodle code in, but for now the following paragraph is not important.
+For decompiling files on PC or mac, the tool will automatically detect the platform, however if you want to decompile .pak files from a specific platform provide the `--platform` flag (see `--help` for extra details).

-Also, this code requires the Oodle dll which is not particularly freely available.
+If you are unpacking files from a switch you will requires the Oodle dll which is not particularly freely available.
 This code contains a way to download it, however you should always verify that the downloaded dll contains no malicious content by scanning it with a virus checker.
 I do not own the link contained in the code and take no responsibility for any issues caused by using the dll which it downloads.
 I have tested it and it seems fine, but you should check yourself.